iSOLveIT/cyber_triage/docs/chapters/chapter_2/index.rst

 |cyTriage| uses its Online File Reputation Service to analyze files for malware.
 This service uses ReversingLabs, the NIST NSRL, and other sources to assign a score to each file.

 You need to configure what data is uploaded.
-See `Section 3.6.1 </chapters/chapter_3#executable-analysis>`_ for details on how these results are used.
+See :ref:`Section 3.6.1 <ASD>` for details on how these results are used.

 * **Upload MD5 hashes**: This will send only the MD5 hash of your files to the service.
 If the service knows that the file content is associated with malware, then it will identify it as such.
 Note that any minor change to malware will change its MD5 and it will not be flagged as malware using this technique.
 * **Upload file content**: This will send the full file to the service if the SHA1 value was not found.
 It will be scanned and a result will be returned.
 The raw content will not be visible to other users, only the analysis results.